PureWriter/ToastCompat/README.md

 // invalidated.
 Let us hedge against that.
 ```

-So they try-catch the `mWM.addView(mView, mParams)` on API 26.
-However, API 25 is still at risk.
-Our applications will continue to produce such an exception, and can not capture:
+So they try-catch the `mWM.addView(mView, mParams)` on API 26. **However, API 25 is still at risk.
+Our applications will continue to produce such an exception, and can not capture it**:

 ```java
 Fatal Exception: android.view.WindowManager$BadTokenException: